Share Your Faith!

 OCIA Sponsor – Support a catechumen or candidate who is preparing to join the Catholic Church.
 There are once-a-month Sponsor Nights, Masses with rites, and the Easter Vigil or Confirmation Mass.
 You must be a Confirmed Catholic in good standing with a desire to lead people into the Catholic faith.
 You will be trained at the first Sponsor Night, and you will receive support throughout the year.

-Confirmation Catechist or Aide – If you enjoy spending time with middle school youth and want to support their faith growth, please consider becoming a Confirmation catechist or aide.
+Confirmation Catechist or Aide*^ – If you enjoy spending time with middle school youth and want to support their faith growth, please consider becoming a Confirmation catechist or aide.
 You facilitate lessons and attend Sunday evening sessions.
-Protecting God’s Children training is required, catechist training is provided, and support is provided throughout the school year.
+Catechist training is provided, and support is provided throughout the school year.
 Classes meet on Sundays, 4:30 – 6:00 p.m., from September through April.

-Children’s Catechist or Aide – If you enjoy spending time with elementary children and want to support their growth in the faith, please consider becoming a Catechist or Aide.
+Children’s Catechist or Aide*^ – If you enjoy spending time with elementary children and want to support their growth in the faith, please consider becoming a Catechist or Aide.
 Our elementary curriculum requires minimal preparation time and provides you with everything you need to share the Catholic faith with our students effectively.
-Classes are on Sunday evenings.
-Protecting God’s Children training is required.
-Discipleship Class tuition is free for the children of Catechists.
-Aides receive 50% off tuition for their children.
 Classes meet on Sundays, 4:30 – 6:00 p.m., from September through April.

-Children’s Hall Monitor – Our Hall Monitors keep watch in the Gathering Space during our Discipleship classes.
+Children’s Hall Monitor* – Our Hall Monitors keep watch in the Gathering Space during our Discipleship classes.
 They act as security for the doors, letting in latecomers and monitoring the space.
-Classes are on Sunday evenings.
-Protecting God’s Children training is required.
 Classes meet on Sundays, 4:30 – 6:00 p.m., from September through April.

 Floater* – Our floater role is someone who roams around the building throughout the night.
 They visit each class, helping when needed with projects, bathroom breaks, or even filling in as a substitute aide or catechist.
 Classes meet on Sundays, 4:30 – 6:00 p.m., from September through April.

-Substitute Catechists – If you are unable to commit to being a Catechist or Aide for an entire year, consider stepping in occasionally as a substitute.
+Substitute Catechists* – If you are unable to commit to being a Catechist or Aide for an entire year, consider stepping in occasionally as a substitute.
 Our curriculum requires minimal preparation time and provides you with everything you need to share the Catholic faith with our students effectively.
-Classes are on Sunday evenings.
-Protecting God’s Children training is required.
 Classes meet on Sundays, 4:30 – 6:00 p.m. or 6:30 – 8:30 p.m., from September through April.